 Administration and organizational chart

 The Bank's direction is in the hands of the Governor.
-Administratively, the Bank comes under the Minister of Finance and Economic Affairs and a seven-member Supervisory Board, which is elected by Parliament by a proportional vote after each general election.
+Administratively, the Bank comes under the Prime Minister and a seven-member Supervisory Board, which is elected by Parliament by a proportional vote after each general election.
 The Supervisory Board, which supervises the Central Bank's activities, elects a Chairman and Vice Chairman from its own ranks.
 Decisions on applying the Central Bank's monetary policy control mechanisms shall be taken by the Monetary Policy Committee.
 In other respects, the Bank's direction shall be in the hands of the Governor.

 Short CV with photos.